-I’m looking for more mentees.
+I’m currently looking for more mentees.
 Please contact me for more details.

 *** I’m keen to mentor emerging writers and translators from less privileged backgrounds, those who haven’t attended university, or are the first in their family to attend university ***

 Sexual Harassment Workshops - Good Night Out Campaign